Safayetahmedcyber/reverse-isolation-validation/README.md

-# Validating Reverse Isolation Between Devices Using Wireshark and ICMP Ping
+# Reverse Isolation Validation

 ## Objective
-Confirm bidirectional network isolation between a laptop and a mobile device connected to separate Wi‑Fi networks (main and guest) by analyzing ICMP traffic and ARP behavior in Wireshark.
+Confirm bidirectional network isolation between a laptop and a mobile device connected to separate Wi-Fi networks (main and guest) by analyzing ICMP traffic and ARP behavior in Wireshark.

+## About
+This project validates network isolation between devices on separate Wi-Fi networks (main and guest) by analyzing ICMP traffic with Wireshark and ping.
+It captures and interprets packets to determine if devices can communicate across isolated networks.
+Tests include VPN tunneling to evaluate its effect on traffic visibility and isolation enforcement.

 ## Environment Setup
-- Laptop: Connected to main Wi‑Fi (Example IP: 192.168.1.10)
+- Laptop: Windows 11, Wireshark v4.0
-- Mobile: Connected to guest Wi‑Fi (Example IP: 192.168.50.20)
+- Mobile: Android 13
-- Router: Guest isolation enabled
+- Router: TP-Link Archer AX55
-- Tools: Wireshark (latest stable), OS-native ping utilities

-## Prerequisites
-- Admin access to router settings
-- Basic knowledge of Wireshark filters
-- Device IPs and gateways identified
-- Time synchronization optional but useful

-## Network Assumptions
-- Main and guest SSIDs use different subnets (e.g., 192.168.1.0/24 vs 192.168.50.0/24)
-- Guest SSID mapped to isolated VLAN
-- No broadcast bridging between SSIDs
+- VPN: ProtonVPN (WireGuard protocol)

-## Checklist
+## Test Procedure
-1. Verify SSID separation
-2. Confirm IP ranges differ
-3. Enable guest/client isolation
-4. Start Wireshark capture
+1. Connect laptop to main Wi-Fi, mobile to guest Wi-Fi.
-5. Run bidirectional ping tests
+2. Run ICMP ping from mobile to laptop.
-6. Validate ARP behavior
-7. Save results

-## Wireshark Filters
-- ICMP only: `icmp`
-- ARP only: `arp`
-- ICMP between specific IPs:
-  `icmp && (ip.src == 192.168.1.10 && ip.dst == 192.168.50.20) || (ip.src == 192.168.50.20 && ip.dst == 192.168.1.10)`
-- ICMP or ARP: `icmp or arp`

-## Validation Steps
-1. Record baseline IPs and gateways
-2. Start Wireshark on laptop Wi‑Fi interface
-3. Ping mobile from laptop → expect timeout
-4. Ping laptop from mobile → expect timeout
+3. Capture traffic on laptop using Wireshark.
+4. Repeat in reverse direction.
+5. Test again with VPN enabled on both devices.
-5. Check ARP requests → expect no replies
+6. Check ARP requests → expect no replies
-6. Scan for unintended broadcasts
+7. Scan for unintended broadcasts
-7. Save pcap and ping logs
+8. Save pcap and ping logs

+## Results
+- Ping: No response across networks ✅
+- ARP: Requests not resolved across networks ✅
+- VPN: Tunnel does not bypass router isolation ✅

 ## Pass/Fail Criteria
-- Pass: No ping replies, no ARP resolution, no cross‑SSID traffic
+- **Pass**: No ping replies, no ARP resolution, no cross‑SSID traffic
-- Fail: Any successful ping, ARP reply, or cross‑SSID traffic observed
+- **Fail**: Any successful ping, ARP reply, or cross‑SSID traffic observed

+## Security Interpretation
+- Isolation confirmed between guest and main networks.
+- ARP traffic contained within each network, no leakage observed.
+- VPN traffic remains encrypted but does not break isolation.

 ## Troubleshooting
 - Ensure guest isolation is enabled